JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

  this could be considered an unnecessary overhead by traditional OOP practicioners: *Why would I create extra types when I can simply call the DbContext here?* This is valid criticism, so more effort has to be put into explaining the benefits.
 I will need to add unit tests for the business logic to increase its justifiability.
+- The traditional OOP implementation kinda forced me to create two seaprate variants for the MapPost:
+  - Alternative 1: This is not 100% equivalent to the functional approach, since there is no other code in the ontroller than delegating all to the `LogService`.
+One of the reasons is because then the `LogService` can be tested in isolation, matching how the functinal approach is tested.
+On the otherside, this is a 1:1 interface, meaning the LogUpdater itself could be injected, but most  SOLID enjoyers wouldn't like that, even though there would not make much of a difference.
+The fact that the controller MapPost method becomes just a pass-trough method can be considered an unnecessary indirection or layer, only necessary to avoid integration test for ASP .NET Core.
+  - Alternative 2: This is a more direct way to implement it, leaving all the code in the controller.
+It matches a bit better the functional approach because there is actual code handling the DBContext.
+On the negative side, the tests must be done using the integration tests approach for ASP .NET Core which is not as trivial as unit testing a class (even though its not that complex either).
+- When it comes to testing the `LogService`, the following things are necessary:
+  - A repository implementation to avoid having to use an InMemory DbContext (not a problem here since the DBContext is alreay in memory, but important to note it anywhat because production code won't have InMemory DBContexts).
+This repository is an unnecessary abstraction layer from a functionality point of view, but a requirement from a testing point of view.
+It is also a subpar solution, since for the case of update and add it is less performant because `db.SaveChanges()` is called twice.
+A potential fix would be to add a method in the repository to handle update and add, but then it begs the question: Should the repository really provide this functionality?
+If so, is the
+  `LogService` leaking its implementation details?.
+Additinally, I won't write unit tests for the repository because they will have no return of investment.
+  I know this may be a hot take, but what am I going to test?
+That Add adds the diconnection to the DbContext?
+This is so trivial.
+  - A mocking framework for the unit tests.
+This is not really a big thing since everybody assumes this is always needed, but its important to remark that it isn't necessary with the functional approach.
+  - Creating the expected and input data is not enough, the mocking framework has to be used to configure the repository with the returning values.
+  - In the OOP the coder MUST check that all the calls to the dependency are performed, and possibliy in a very particular order.
+It can be argued that the test is documenting the behaviour of the SUT.
+And yet, it feels like forced duplication, almost policing: did the dev of this class create a new isntance withouth checking if it already exist?

  # Next: Use OneOf
  As of November 2023, [OneOf](https://github.com/mcintyre321/OneOf) is the default library to use when implementing discriminated unions.